d4ndo/chaincoinimg/README.md

  Inkscape, ImageMagick and Make

- Run make to convert the svg files to jpg files.
+ Run make to convert the svg files to png files.